 Depending upon the tides, you can even arrange to come to Calstock by boat.

 The main venue of the Old Chapel provides good access and full facilities for the disabled.
+Please contact us if you are attending a performance and need wheel chair access and space.

 There is parking available reasonably close to the Old Chapel but the building does face onto a steep hill.
 For those being driven they can be dropped off at the main entrance.